awsdocs/aws-datasync-user-guide/doc_source/API_FsxProtocolNfs.md

 # FsxProtocolNfs<a name="API_FsxProtocolNfs"></a>

-Represents the Network File System \(NFS\) protocol that AWS DataSync uses to access your Amazon FSx for OpenZFS file system\.
+Specifies the Network File System \(NFS\) protocol configuration that AWS DataSync uses to access your Amazon FSx for OpenZFS or Amazon FSx for NetApp ONTAP file system\.

 ## Contents<a name="API_FsxProtocolNfs_Contents"></a>

  ** MountOptions **   <a name="DataSync-Type-FsxProtocolNfs-MountOptions"></a>
-Represents the mount options that are available for DataSync to access an NFS location\.
+Specifies how DataSync can access a location using the NFS protocol\.
 Type: [NfsMountOptions](API_NfsMountOptions.md) object
 Required: No